vippsas/vipps-ecom-api/vipps-ecom-api.md

 }
 ```

-**Please note:** Once this operation has been performed there will be zero funds remaining to capture.
+**Please note:** Once this operation has been performed, there will be zero funds remaining to capture.
 Do not call this endpoint until you are sure you have captured all you need.

 ## Refund